larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 action is necessary, and therefore extremely rare in frequency.
 Some examples of where this might be necessary are:

-- Someone making credible threat of harm to other IETF participants.
+- Someone making a credible threat of harm to other IETF participants.
 - Someone using IETF mailing lists and/or websites to share content where publishing that content on IETF lists and/or websites brings serious legal risk.
-- Someone making credible threats of legal action where any form of interaction with them on IETF mailing lists may have serious legal consequences for the IETF.
+- Someone making a credible threat of legal action where any form of interaction with them on IETF mailing lists may have serious legal consequences for the IETF.